Financial Aid for Special Needs Children and Adults

 Attention Deficit Disorder

-Organization for Autism Research – Two nonrenewable, $3,000 scholarships for students on the autism spectrum who are full-time students working toward certification or accreditation in a particular field.
+The Organization for Autism Research (OAR) offers two nonrenewable $3,000 scholarships for students on the autism spectrum who are full-time students working toward certification or accreditation in a particular field.
 A third scholarship goes to autistic students of color.

 Learning and Cognitive Disabilities

 National Center for Learning Disabilities (NCLD) Scholarships – The NCLD offers four annual scholarships and awards.
-They include the $10,000 Anne Ford Scholarship ($2,500 per year over four years) goes to a graduating high school senior who will attend a four-year bachelor’s degree program, and the $5,000 Allegra Ford Thomas Scholarship ($2,500 over two years) to a graduating high school senior who will enroll in a two-year community college, a vocational or technical training program, or a specialized program for students with a learning disability or ADHD.
+They include the $10,000 Anne Ford Scholarship ($2,500 per year over four years) that goes to a graduating high school senior who will attend a four-year bachelor’s degree program, and the $5,000 Allegra Ford Thomas Scholarship ($2,500 over two years) to a graduating high school senior who will enroll in a two-year community college, a vocational or technical training program, or a specialized program for students with a learning disability or ADHD.
 Recipients must demonstrate financial need and be involved in school and community activities.

 Financial Assistance for Disabled Adults

-The first place to look is the Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) programs.
+The first place to look for help is the Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) programs.

 The Social Security Administration’s Benefit Eligibility Screening Tool is where to find out if you qualify.